michael-rubel/livewire-best-practices/README.md

 This repository is a curated list of general recommendations on how to use [Laravel Livewire framework](https://github.com/livewire/livewire) to meet enterprise concerns regarding security, performance, and maintenance of Livewire components.

-### Short introduction
+### Short Introduction
 My name is [Michael Rubél](https://github.com/michael-rubel) and I started using the Livewire framework in 2019 when it was new and barely stable.
 Back in the day, I was impressed with how fast dynamic UIs can be shipped without even using JavaScript.
 But like any software solution, it had its pitfalls, and I had to deal with them.
-The main goal of this repository is to collect the most important experiences that you need to consider when working with Livewire.
+The main goal of this repository is to collect the most important experiences you need to consider when working with Livewire.

 Let's begin...

 ---
-### 🌳 Always set up root element
+### 🌳 Always set up the root element
-Livewire requires a root element (div) to be present in each component.
-Simply put, you should always write code inside `<div>Your Code Here</div>`.
+Livewire requires a root element (div) in each component.
+You should always write code inside `<div>Your Code Here</div>`.
 Omitting this structure will lead to a lot of problems with updating components.

 [Example](https://github.com/michael-rubel/livewire-best-practices/blob/main/Examples/root-element.md)